Trent Bianco

-Trent Bianco (born 20 January 2001) is an Australian rules footballer playing for the Collingwood Football Club in the Australian Football League (AFL).
+Trent Bianco (born 20 January 2001) is an Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

 Early life and state football

 Bianco grew up in the Melbourne suburb Doncaster and attended Marcellin College.
 He played football at the school and was part of the 2017 Associated Grammar Schools of Victoria (AGSV) premiership team, when they beat Ivanhoe Grammar School by 26 points in the grand final.

-In 2009 Bianco started playing junior football for Doncaster in the Yarra Junior Football League (YJFL).
+In 2009, Bianco started playing junior football for Doncaster in the Yarra Junior Football League (YJFL).
 He made 150 appearances with them, winning the best and fairest awards with the under-11s and under-12s, as well as a premiership in 2016.

 Bianco played for and co-captained the Oakleigh Chargers in the NAB League, being one of the first to arrive at training to set an example.
 He helped lead the club to a premiership in the 2019 season, averaging 27 disposals a game.
 In April 2019, Bianco represented a team of Australian Under 18s who beat Casey Demons with Bianco standing out as a rebounding defender, collecting 15 disposals.

-A couple of months later, he represented Vic Metro at the 2019 AFL Under 18 Championships, scoring one goal in the opening defeat to West Australia and being named one of the best on the ground in the one point victory over South Australia.
+Several months later, he represented Vic Metro at the 2019 AFL Under 18 Championships, scoring one goal in the opening defeat to West Australia and being named one of the best on the ground in the one point victory over South Australia.
 Playing in the half-back position, he was ranked equal third general defender, having averaged 18.5 disposals and 3.5 tackles.
 During the summer of 2019, as part of the AFL Academy Program, Bianco trained with Australian Football League (AFL) club Collingwood, who would later manage to draft him despite their lack of draft picks.